lab-cosmo/sphericart/README.md

 Cartesian positions, it is easy to manipulate its output it to calculate complex spherical harmonics and/or to accept spherical coordinates as inputs.
 You can see examples [here](https://sphericart.readthedocs.io/en/latest/spherical-complex.html).

+## Maintainers

+This project is [maintained](https://github.com/lab-cosmo/.github/blob/main/Maintainers.md) by [@frostedoyster](https://github.com/frostedoyster) and [@Luthaf](https://github.com/Luthaf).
+The maintainers will reply to issues and pull requests opened on this repository as soon as possible.
+You can mention them directly if you have not received an answer after a couple of days.